ni/arbitrary-session-management/README.md

 ## Overview

-This repository serves as a **reference implementation and guide** for sharing **arbitrary sessions** across Python Measurement Plugins with the help of **NI's Session Management Service**.
-The file session used in this repository serves as a reference example to demonstrate the approach.
-However, this implementation is not limited to file sessions - **any session object or reference to a resource** (such as an instrument driver session,  database connection, hardware lock, or network stream, etc.,) can be managed and shared using the same pattern described here.
-By following the guidelines and structure provided, you can use the solution to support a wide variety of arbitrary resources that benefit from session-based access and sharing.
+This repository serves as a **reference implementation and guide** for sharing **arbitrary resources** across Measurement Plugins through **NI Session Management Service**.

+A text file as resource to be share among Measurement Plugins is chosen for this reference example.
+However, the concept is not limited to File sessions - **any session object or reference to a resource** (such as an instrument driver session, communication reference, database connection, hardware lock, or network stream, etc.,) can be managed and shared using the same pattern described here.

-For NI instrument sessions, NI gRPC Device Server already provides built-in support for the following drivers:
+For NI Instruments, [NI gRPC Device](https://github.com/ni/grpc-device) server  provides built-in support for the following drivers:

 - NI-DAQmx
 - NI-DCPower